yetanalytics/project-persephone/README.md

 While Concepts are an integral part of most xAPI profiles, this library does not concern itself with them.
 This library is strictly focused on structural validation using Statement Templates and Patterns and not on any ontological meaning given by Concepts.
 In other words, this is a syntax library, not a semantics library.

-## TODO

-- Deal with profile-external Templates and Patterns (requires a triple store).
-- Squish any bugs (see Issue tracker).

 ## License

 Copyright © 2019-2023 Yet Analytics, Inc.